cmashamolcm/Java_Learnings/refresher/readme.md

 44. Java 17:
     - Sealed classes:
         - If a class is sealed, we have to specify permits. (which all classes can inherit from it)
-        - Child classes must be `sealed, non-seeled or final`
+        - Child classes must be `sealed, non-sealed or final`
         - non-sealed: anyone can inherit from this child
         - final: no one can inherit from this child
         - sealed: restricted inheritance